 After a great launch last year, 2019 Rebels & Rulers was built around brand culture, and it brought together a nice list of guests.
 Good presentations, nice beat, and memorable case studies.
 This is the very short presentation of this 2-day branding event.

 But before I move to tell you more about the insights I got from this event, I have to tell you a different “revelation” that surfaced in a conversation with a friend and fellow attendee.
 It is about making things happen, which besides being part of my slogan, it’s also a big driver for me.
 I like to get involved and move things forward.
 In this case, it was about attracting what you wish for.

 To shorten the intro, I won a double invitation for this year’s edition, which I really wanted to go to.
 More, in the event, I won what is possibly a ticket for 1 day in the 2020 edition.
 So the feedback was: wow you are lucky!
 And I am, I truly am.
 But I went back after a while and revisited my path.
 I did not find those tickets on the sidewalk or got them randomly in my inbox.
 I asked around to see if anybody had invites already or was interested in a group discount, I searched for alternatives and I signed in for a contest.
 To put it in other words – in order to make the magic work you have to work the magic.

 How Is This Related to the Rebels & Rulers Event?

 One of my key takeaways from this marketing event is that if you want to build a solid brand, you need to base it on authentic beliefs, values, and actions.
 Not on well-phrased promises or headlines.

 You need years to create a reputation.
 It will probably require a lot of failures until you find the format that works for you.
-You will have to learn constantly, remain constant and dedicated throughout all the fog and uncertainty that lays ahead before you can reach the shiny shore of success.
+You will have to learn constantly, remain constant, and be dedicated throughout all the fog and uncertainty that lies ahead before you can reach the shiny shore of success.
 It rarely simply happens to a brand, if it does not stand or fight for something.